czxzcxczxzxccxzzcxzxczcxzxczcx/TheNewWorld/README.md

 Social media platform project.

-The New World is a social platform made to mimic the features of Twitter, allowing for users to create and view posts and engage with others.
+The New World is a social media platform designed to mimic the features of Twitter, allowing for users to create a account and engage with others.

+The project presents both front-end and back-end functionality, utilizing MongoDB for its database.

-Features in the project:
+Features in the website:
   - Real-Time Direct Messaging:  Instantly send and receive direct messages with other users.
   - Post Creation:  Easily create and share posts with your followers.
   - Post Editing:  Edit your posts after publishing to update content or correct mistakes.